Lima man indicted on two counts of rape appears for motion to suppress hearing

 Curtis J. Soles was indicted by the Allen County Grand Jury on two counts of rape charges (Felony 1).

-According to the indictment, on or about June 1st, 2020 through November 20th, 2020, Soles engaged in sexual conduct with a minor that was under the age of 18.
+According to the indictment, on or about June 1st, 2020 through November 20th, 2020, Soles engaged in sexual conduct with a minor.

 Soles' lawyer submitted a motion to suppress a video containing an interview of Soles.
 The judge will now review the video and make a ruling on the motion at a later date.